w3c/ttml2-tests/README.md

 ## Validation Test Suite

-The validation test suites are found under the `validation` directory, and are divided into two sets: (1) tests of valid content (validity tests) and (2) tests of invalid content (invalidity) tests.
+The validation test suite is found under the `validation` directory, and is divided into two parts: (1) tests of valid content (validity tests) and (2) tests of invalid content (invalidity) tests.
 The result of each test can be characterized as PASS or FAIL.

 A PASS result for a validity test occurs if the validator does not reject (report a validation error for) the content of the test.
 In contrast, a FAIL result for a validity test occurs if the validator rejects (reports a validation error for) the content of the test, in which case, such a result is deemed a _false negative_ result.